jamejone/jamejone.github.io/_posts/2021-01-01-the-ultimate-macbook-pc-monitor-showdown.md

 ---
 layout: post
-title: The Ultimate Combination MacBook/PC Monitor Showdown
+title: The Ultimate MacBook+PC Monitor Showdown
 published: true
 description: In this post I share my experience in my quest to find the ideal USB-C monitor for my PC and Macbook Pro.
 ---